angular/angular/modules/core/docs/02_directives.md

 When Angular directives are instantiated, the directive can ask for other related directives to be injected into it.
 By assembing the directives in different order and subtypes the application behavior can be controlled.
 A good mental model is that DOM structure controlles the directive instantiation graph.

 Directive instantiation is triggered by the directive CSS selector matching the DOM structure.
 The directive in its constructor can ask for other directives or application services.
-When asking for directives the dependency is locating by fallowing the DOM hieranchy and if not found using the application level injector.
+When asking for directives the dependency is locating by following the DOM hieranchy and if not found using the application level injector.

 To better understand the kinds of injections which are supported in Angular we have broken them down into use case examples.